 Nationally ranked among the top pediatric gastroenterology programs in the country by U.S. News & World Report, our team of pediatric gastroenterologists and hepatologists care for children with problems of the gastrointestinal tract.
 We take care of children with a variety of gastroenterological conditions involving organs in the digestive system, including the esophagus, stomach, large bowel, small bowel, liver, gallbladder and pancreas.

-Patient visits to the Pediatric Gastroenterology & Hepatology department number about 9,000 per year.
+Patient visits to the Pediatric Gastroenterology & Hepatology department number more than 10,000 per year.
 We are also one of the largest U.S. centers for pediatric inflammatory bowel disease.

 Additional valuable resources for families:

 - North American Society for Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN)

 - American College of Gastroenterology Patient Education & Resource Center

 - Crohn's and Colitis Foundation (CCFA)

 - Just Like Me!
 Teens with IBD from the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition